whatbugsyou/design_mode/README.md

 ## template method
 > extract the method of subclasses that have the same logic into their
 > super class and modifies with `final`.

+## facade
+> combines the classes extend from the same super abstract class or implement
+> one same interface into a class ,and exposed methods for calling the origin
+> methods of them.